All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insulin Resistance Builds Silently

 Eating during your body's metabolic overnight window (roughly 10 PM to 6 AM) causes prolonged glucose elevations.
-Over months and years, this drives insulin resistance even in people who are not yet overweight.
+Over months and years, this drives insulin resistance even in people who aren't yet overweight.
 By the time a night shift worker notices stubborn belly fat, the underlying metabolic dysfunction has often been building for years.

 The Exhaustion-Eating Cycle